JacobWashburn/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+to save details of a user and provide a better user experience. remembering them as logged in. also to not send sensitive data to the client that can then be hacked. its saved on the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashs a password so we can store that hash instead of the actual password.

 - [ ] What does bcrypt do to slow down attackers?

+by increasing the amount of times the password is hashed it takes a long time to guess the password.

 - [ ] What are the three parts of the JSON Web Token?

+the header which contains the algorithm and the signature type, payload which contains whatever we want, and the signature which is a header-payload-secretKey hash.

 ## Minimum Viable Product